 Sobriety doesn’t guarantee that you will gain or regain anything, but it will help you avoid losses.
 The fear of loss is normal so why not use it to your advantage in maintaining or starting your journey of sobriety?

-That’s it.
-Thank you for spending your time to read or listen to my podcast.
+Remember that these are my own opinions and observations.
+Think for yourself and come to your own conclusions.
 If you enjoy this stuff or get something out of it please tell your friends about my website.
 It’s LivingSoberSucks.com.
-I offer my site, blog and podcasts for free and without the control of annoying advertisers.
-If you like what I do and what I write about, you can help me pay for all this by making a donation to my site securely through PayPal: http://www.livingsobersucks.com/donate_to_this_site Donations are NOT tax deductible; I proudly pay taxes on every penny I earn.
+If you like what I do and what I write about, you can help me pay for all this by making a donation to my site securely through PayPal: http://www.livingsobersucks.com/donate_to_this_site Donations are NOT tax deductible.